Logarithmic algorithms for fair division problems: Case of convex preference sets

 \section{Case of convex preference sets}

 In this section we deal with the case where the preference sets $A_{ij}$ in the rental harmony problem are convex.
+We use the standard notion of convexity in Euclidean spaces: a subset is convex if and only if given any two points in the subset, the subset contains the whole line segment that joins them, or, equivalently, if the subset is the intersection of Euclidean half-spaces.

 If $d = 2$ then convex sets containing a fixed vertex of the simplex are intersections of the simplex with half-spaces containing this vertex, which provides a trivial solution with $\ceil{\log_2 n}$ queries (this may be viewed as a trivial case of Theorem~$\ref{rent}$).
 Here, we focus on the situation with $d = 3$.

 First, we prove an analogue of Theorem~\ref{d-1_enough} for the case where our sets are convex (while do not necessarily have the inclusion property) and we know all $d$ points in intersections (instead of $d-1$).